JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 ## Arseny Kapoulkine's Contributions
 PRs [#13904](https://github.com/bevyengine/bevy/pull/13904), [#13913](https://github.com/bevyengine/bevy/pull/13913), and [#14038](https://github.com/bevyengine/bevy/pull/14038) improve the performance of the Mesh to MeshletMesh converter, and makes it more deterministic.
 These were written by Arseny Kapoulkine (author of meshoptimizer, the library I use for mesh simplification and meshlet building).
 Thanks for the contributions!

-PR [#14042](https://github.com/bevyengine/bevy/pull/14042), also by Arseny Kapoulkine, fixed a bug with how we calculate the depth pyramid mip level to sample at for occlusion culling.
+PR [#14042](https://github.com/bevyengine/bevy/pull/14042), also by Kapoulkine, fixed a bug with how we calculate the depth pyramid mip level to sample at for occlusion culling.

 These PRs were actually shipped in Bevy 0.14, but were opened after I published my last post, hence why I'm covering them now.